15 Vital eCommerce Metrics Every Store Owner Needs to Track

 They couldn’t offer that discount if they didn’t.
 By increasing your LTV, you open opportunities to higher ad spends and bigger initial discounts.

 Assuming you’re in the black, each time a visitor lands on your website, you will make a certain amount of profit.
-Calculate this amount by dividing total profit by total number of visitors.
+Calculate this amount by dividing total profit by the total number of visitors.

-More commonly, ecommerce store owners will drill down the average profit per visitor for an individual ad campaign or traffic source to get a more accurate representation of an individual campaign, as the broad profit per visitor takes everything into account, like your mailing campaigns and offline advertising channels.
+More commonly, eCommerce store owners will drill down the average profit per visitor for an individual ad campaign or traffic source to get a more accurate representation of an individual campaign, as the broad profit per visitor takes everything into account, like your mailing campaigns and offline advertising channels.

-eCommerce Metrics #13: Product Conversion Rate (PCR)
+[eCommerce Metric #13] Product Conversion Rate (PCR)

 The conversion rate of one particular product is how many people looked at that product divided by the number of visitors who made it through checkout with that particular item in their carts.